 Lock a Row: Assign Dollar Sign ($) before the row number.
 E.g. $5.

-2 Easy Ways to Lock a Cell in Excel Formula
+How to Lock a Cell in Excel Formula: 2 Easy Ways

 We have come up with 2 simple ways that you can use to lock a cell in an Excel formula.
 Without further discussion let’s learn them one by one: